What is Paint the Bridge?

 Can I check-in to claim my panel and/or paint my panel after designated times?

 No, any alteration(s) to any panel by any person(s) outside of these designated time(s) is considered vandalism and subject to University Policy and/or local, state and federal law(s).
-Painting will be allowed starting at 10:00 am and must stop by 6:30 pm on both Thursday and Friday, October 5-6.
-Also, any panels that have not had the design/painting process started by 4:30pm on Friday, October 6, 2017 will be considered to be forfeited panels by Student Unions & Activities and may not be painted by the group.
+Painting is allowed starting at 10:00 am and must stop by 6:30 pm on both Thursday and Friday, October 11-12.
+Also, any panels that have not had the design/painting process started by 4:30pm on Friday, October 12, 2018 will be considered to be forfeited panels by Student Unions & Activities and may not be painted by the group.

 Will my group have access to an electrical outlet?